ChrisAntaki/jquery-vagrant/README.md

 Once the server is started, unit tests will be available here: [http://192.168.50.114:8000/test/](http://192.168.50.114:8000/test/)

 From there, just make changes to jQuery on your host machine.
 The folder will automatically sync with the VM.
-Remember to run `grunt` again before running tests.
+Remember to build again with `grunt`, before testing new changes.

 Enjoy!